Kessler Institute for Rehabilitation - Adult Neuropsychology Externship

 Is there a stipend for externs?
 No

 What materials need to be submitted?
-Cover letter, CV, 2 letters of recommendation, and a sample psychological testing report
+Cover letter, CV, 2 letters of recommendation, and a sample assessment report

 How should it be submitted?
 Postal mail or email (preferred) to Dr. Kearns at email@example.com.
 Applicants wishing to confirm receipt of their application should direct queries to Dr. Kearns.